top of page

 Weather in Morocco in January

 While Morocco is known for its warm, sunny climate, the winter months do bring a noticeable chill to the air, particularly in the north of the country.
 January is the coldest and wettest time of year across much of the country, although this is still mild compared to most European destinations.
-Daytime highs will typically reach into the high teens Celsius (mid-to-high 60s Fahrenheit), making this an ideal time for city-based sightseeing.

-Along the coastline, the Mediterranean and Atlantic influences help keep things relatively temperate, while in the Atlas Mountains, the mercury can plummet much lower (sometimes dipping below freezing).
-In the Sahara Desert, the temperatures can sometimes reach into the mid-20s Celsius (around 80°F), with bright, sunny skies that are perfect for stargazing at night.
-That being said, the nighttime temperatures can be chilly, so bring warm layers in preparation.
+In the Sahara Desert, January temperatures can sometimes reach into the mid-20s Celsius (around 80°F), with bright, sunny skies and cloud-free conditions that are perfect for stargazing at night.
+That being said, nighttime winter temperatures can be very chilly in the desert, so bring plenty of warm layers (beanies and gloves aren't overkill!)

 Travelling to Morocco in January